DC questions answered here:

 Can I use my iPad mini?

 The full size iPad is required since there will be electronic testing using the iPad.
-The iPad mini has a different screen size which may affect will alter the ability to view images, charts or lab information, as well as the general display of an exam.
+The iPad mini has a different screen size which may affect the ability to view images, charts or lab information, as well as the general display of an exam.

 Will I be able to use an iPad Pro?

 The iPad Pro with a 9.7 inch screen will meet the device requirements, but the iPad Pro 12.9 inch screen is not recommended since the larger screen and other features may give a different classroom and testing experience.

 iPad General and Financing Questions